-Bill Shorten's wife Cloe recently gave a speech boasting about her husband and mother's commitment to the eradication of violence against women.
-Funnily enough her talk mentioned a book - Scream Quietly or the Neighbours Will Hear - written by the woman who set up the world's first refuge, Erin Pizzey.
-Clearly Ms Shorten's speech writer isn't up on the politics of DV.

-In fact Erin Pizzey is now world famous for her strenuous campaign arguing that domestic violence is not a gender issue.
+Bill Shorten's wife, Chloe, recently gave a speech boasting about her husband's and her mother's commitment to the eradication of violence against women.
+Funnily enough her talk mentioned a book, Scream Quietly or the Neighbours Will Hear, written by the woman who set up the world's first refuge.
+Erin Pizzev.
+Clearly Chloe Shorten's speech writer isn't up on the politics of domestic violence.
+Pizzey is now world famous for her strenuous campaign arguing that domestic violence is not a gender issue.

 "I always knew women can be as vicious and irresponsible as men," she wrote, describing her childhood experience with a mother who beat her with the cord from an iron.
 She points out that many of the women in her refuge were violent, dangerous to their children and others around them.
-Pizzey's honesty has attracted constant attacks - she was forced to flee her native England with her children after protests, threats, and violence culminated in the shooting of her family dog.

-Pizzey started her own "White Ribbon Campaign" to counter "40 years of lies," the constant male-bashing misinformation that dominates the domestic violence debate.
-The feminist White Ribbon Campaign which operates both here and overseas is a prime offender.
-"We must stop demonizing men and start healing the rift that feminism has created between men and women," says Pizzey, arguing that the current "insidious and manipulative philosophy that women are always victims and men always oppressors can only continue this unspeakable cycle of violence."
+a prime offender.

+men and start healing the rift that men and women," savs Pizzev, arguing that the "insidious and manipulative philosophy that women are always victims and men always oppressors can only continue this unspeakable cycle of violence".